fractalbass/data_science/_posts/2017-09-01-data_science_16.markdown

 In each square foot there is 144 * 47 blades of grass.
 (I know this from [here](https://prezi.com/roben6fpzshd/blades-of-grass-in-a-football-field/).)
 So, based on this, my yard has roughly 101,520,000 blades of grass.
 If I measure 10 random blades of grass, I get the following:
 <pre>
-Sample		Length(cm)1		752		313		304		565		836		1017		388		409		2710		50Mean		53.1Var		643.21
+Sample		Length(mm)1		752		313		304		565		836		1017		388		409		2710		50Mean		53.1Var		643.21
 Stdev		25.36
 </pre>

 (Yes, I actually DID go pull 10 blades of grass from my yard.)
-In order to estimate the mean length of grass (the mean of the population) in my yard we could just say "It is around 53.1cm."
+In order to estimate the mean length of grass (the mean of the population) in my yard we could just say "It is around 53.1mm."
 That would be ok and we could stop  there...  but that kind of effort is probably not going to get us a gig in data science.  :)

 To build a confidence interval estimate we would do the following.
 (Note: [See this site](http://onlinestatbook.com/2/estimation/mean.html) for a nice explanation on the topic of confidence intervals on a sample mean.)